 - 59% of 18-24-year-olds don’t believe they have the funds for proper oral health care.

-Fun dental facts for kids
+Fun facts about teeth for kids

 - What colour are our teeth?
 They are actually not pure white, but slightly yellow.
 The outer layer of enamel is translucent, giving teeth a white appearance.
 But some of the yellow colour from the layer underneath, called dentin, shows through.